 - Travel times at Forbes Road level crossing (near Hartigan Avenue) and the Welcome level crossing

 - Pedestrian access in Parkes particularly across Bogan Street

-The new highway west of Parkes would be about 10.5km long and would include:
+The new highway west of Parkes will be about 10.5 kilometres long and key features include:

-- A bridge over the Broken Hill and Parkes-Narromine rail lines and Hartigan Avenue
+- A bridge over two rail lines and Hartigan Ave

 - A bridge over the Bypass on Victoria Street.

 An extension of Hartigan Avenue (Henry Parkes Way) with intersection with Brolgan Road, Billy Mac Place and Condobolin Road.

 Realignment, reconfiguration and changes to local roads including: